 Co-Chairs, Family Life Education Pasefika Trust

-New Zealand is home to at least 13 distinct Pacific ethnicities.
-This includes Samoan, Cook Islands, Tongan, Niuean, Fijian and Tokelauan groups.
-In addition to this are smaller numbers from Tuvalu, the Solomon Islands, Kiribati, Papua New Guinea, Vanuatu, and the small island States of Micronesia.
+New Zealand is home to at least 13 distinct Pacific ethnicities, including Samoan, Cook Islands, Tongan, Niuean, Fijian and Tokelauan groups.
+In addition to these are smaller numbers from Tuvalu, the Solomon Islands, Kiribati, Papua New Guinea, Vanuatu, and the small island States of Micronesia.

-Results from the 2013 census show, people of Pacific ethnicity living in New Zealand is around 300,000 (7.4% of the total population).
-The Pacific population is also the fastest natural growing population in New Zealand.
+Results from the 2013 census show that there is around 300,000 people of Pacific ethnicity living in New Zealand (7.4% of the total population), with the Pacific population being the fastest natural growing population in the country.

 The majority (60 percent) of Pacific peoples living in New Zealand were born here, which is a marked change from about 30 years ago when most Pacific peoples in New Zealand were migrants from the Pacific Islands.
 The Pacific population is young.
 In 2013, the majority (54.9%) of Pacific peoples in New Zealand were aged under 25 years, with a Pacific median age of 22.1 years (compared with a median age of 38.0 years for the total New Zealand population).